ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/README.md

     - The values for these constants are currently default values.
 They must be changed to fit your specifications, or else this script may crash.
 - Update the [/src/sensitive/headerLogo.png]([url](https://github.com/ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/blob/master/src/sensitive/headerLogo.png)) and [/src/sensitive/footerLogo.png]([url](https://github.com/ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/blob/master/src/sensitive/footerLogo.png)) images.
 The names of the images need to stay the same, so that they get included in the individualized messages that this script sends to the Confluence authors.
 - Search [/src/run.py]([url](https://github.com/ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/blob/master/src/run.py)) for "FIXME", and change the argument on that line, from 'credsConfCoord.emailAddr' to 'authorAddr'.
     - This script initially sends all emails to the Confluence Coordinator who runs this script.
-This way the Coordinator could review the emails if they want to.
+This way the Coordinator could review the emails if they want to (which is encouraged).
-    - Changing this arg will email the individualized messages to their respective Confluence authors.
+    - Changing this argument will email the individualized messages to their respective Confluence authors.

 ### Running the Python script